ACRM Webinar & Video Library

 SPINAL CORD INJURY

-- COMING SOON: Implementation of Pressure Injury Prevention Best Practices with guest speakers, Carol Scovil, PhD and Dalton Wolfe, PhD
+- Implementation of Pressure Injury Prevention Best Practices with Guest Speakers, Carol Scovil, PhD and Dalton Wolfe, PhD

 Knowledge implementation is an important step to incorporate throughout the research process.
 This webinar will provide learners an opportunity to engage in an interactive presntation from authors of “Scovil et al. Implementation of Pressure Injury Prevention Best Practices Across 6 Canadian Rehabilitation Sites: Results From the Spinal Cord Injury Knowledge Mobilization Network.
 Archives of physical medicine and rehabilitation.
 2019 Feb 1;100(2):327-35,” on practical strategies of using active implementation frameworks to implement best practices in rehabilitation setting.
 Speakers will discuss barriers and facilitators to successful implementations.
 Indicators for evaluating successful implementation will be presented.